Cefalù Cathedral: Architecture

 The cathedral is preceded by a large terraced parvis, which was originally a cemetery.
 According to tradition, it was created with earth brought from Jerusalem, which was believed to have qualities that caused the rapid mummification of corpses.

 The façade is characterized by two large Norman towers with mullioned windows, each surmounted by a small spire added in the 15th century.
 Each spire is different: one has a square plan surrounded by flame-shaped merlons, the latter symbolizing the Papal authority and the mitre; the other has an octagonal plan and Ghibelline merlons, symbolizing the royal and temporal power.

 The 15th-century portico has three arches, the two outer being pointed, supported by four columns and vaulting ribs.
 Under the portico is the Porta Regum (Kings' Door), with a finely decorated marble portal flanked by wall paintings.

 The interior of the cathedral is on the Latin cross plan, divided into a nave and two aisles by arcades of antique columns: fourteen in pink granite and two in cipolin.
 The bases and capitals are from the 2nd century AD.
-Two large capitals supporting the triumphal arch of the nave were probably made by an Apulian workshop in the mid-12th century.
+Two large capitals supporting the triumphal arch of the nave were probably made by a Sicilian workshop in the mid-12th century.

 The roof of the nave was lowered, as can be seen from the exterior of the building.
 The transept is higher than both the nave and aisles.
 While parts of the building are barrel-vaulted and parts have an open timber roof, the presbytery has a ribbed vault of stone.

 Beyond the crossing, the church is unusual in combining a style that is essentially Romanesque in its massive simple forms with the Gothic pointed arch.
 This feature is also seen in Monreale Cathedral.
 It is a forerunner of the Gothic style which was to develop in the region of Paris within a few years.

 The church has three apses, an arrangement also seen in Sicily at Monreale Cathedral.
 The two lower side apses have the upper tiers of the exterior decorated by blind arcading of small crossed arches and sculpted corbels, also seen used extensively at Monreale.
 The corbels date from 1215 to 1223 and portray masks, heads of animals, and human figures in contorted positions.
 The corbels of the central apse are more recent.
 The central apse originally had three large ocular windows, which were later closed to give space for the mosaic, and a larger central window of ogival shape.
 Two other pairs of circular windows are located at the transept's ends.